tanvixkhandelwal/Notflix-Analytics/README.md

 ## 🚀 How to Use

 1. [View the Data Dictionary](docs/data_dictionary.md)
-2. Open the SQL scripts in `/sql` and run them against the database.
+2. [View SQL Script](sql/notflix.sql) and run them against the database.
    - Scripts use **CTEs (Common Table Expressions)** instead of permanent views.
    - Running them will directly produce the analysis tables required for insights.